virteal/kudocracy/README.md

 Where is it running ?
 ---------------------

+Update : it's not running anymore currently (june 2021), I had to cut my AWS account for financial reasons, sorry about that.

 Either connect to http://kudocracy.com or send a "login" direct message to @Kudocracy using http://twitter.com and then follow the link in the response.